devkabir/wp-debugger/readme.md

 ## Requirements

-This tool is compatible with PHP versions 7.1 to 8.1.
+This tool is compatible with PHP versions 7.1 to later

 ## Output